Koteczeg/WarsawCityGame/readme.md

 Warsaw City Game is a simple traveler application for devices with Android operating system.
 Developed for a Mobile applications: Android course at our university.

 The system consists of two modules:
-* Client application
+* Client application (Java SE & android libraries)
-* RESTful API service providing common interface for Client application
+* RESTful API service providing common interface for Client application (ASP.NET Web API)

 ## Motivation
 The main purpose was to get familiar with programming for mobile devices and also develop an application which would stand out from the crowd of other traveler applications.